Hospital Shadowing in Spain

 It is important to note that, unlike other global health experiences which send students to developing nations, this program operates in Spain where the hospitals and healthcare practice standards are comparable to those of the United States.
 Though AP Fellows often see more than they typically would in a United States hospital, they are expected to only do that which they would be permitted to do in the United States.
 The Atlantis Project is committed to adhering to AAMC guidelines for pre-health students participating in a clinical experience abroad and so the fellowships are observational-only (clinical skills are not practiced).

 AP Fellows will also have ample opportunity to experience the cuisine, immerse themselves in the culture and history of Spain, and explore its breath-taking natural beauty.
-Two cultural immersion events will be offered weekly (one all-day on Wednesdays and one half-day on Sundays), typically to locations of cultural and historical significance near the program site.
-Depending on the program location, excursions may include hiking, whale-watching, beach trips, attending local festivals, caving and canyoning, visiting historical sites and national parks, and more.
+A mid-week cultural excursion will be offered during weeks 1, 2, 5, & 6, to locations of cultural and historical significance near the program site.
+Excursions may include hiking, attending local festivals, caving and canyoning, visiting historical sites and national parks, and more.

 AP Fellows will earn credit for their shadowing experience through one of the KU courses listed below.